flashcordon/big-history/Galaxies.md

 - 10 filtres différents, en utilisant les instruments NIRCam et MIRI
 - dans les deux champs  the two key equatorial HST CANDELS Legacy Fields (COSMOS and UDS)
 - Selon les simulations informatiques, PRIMER devrait photographier environ 120 000 galaxies jusqu'au redshift 12, dont plus des deux tiers n'ont pas encore été détectées avant
+- enables the detection and redshift determinations of galaxies beyond z > 10, with an improved angular resolution, breaking through existing confusion limits and enabling spatially resolved studies out to the highest redshifts.
+- This work is fully motivated by that fact that, beyond z ' 9 (where only ' 10 galaxies are currently confirmed: Ellis et al. 2013; Oesch et al. 2014, 2016; McLeod et al. 2016; Ishigaki et al. 2018) the prevalence and/or evolution of galaxies is essentially unknown.
+Theoretical and observational constraints on reionisation suggest that galaxy evolution extends to z > 15
+- Of the ' 700 z > 7
+galaxies we expect to uncover in the imaging, we predict that ' 400 will be detected at the 10-σ level, which will result in approximately 5% accuracy in the β measurement for individual galaxies.
+A programme like PRIMER would revolutionise our knowledge of the SEDs and hence the physical properties of galaxies in the reionisation era, and is therefore capable of revealing the first genuinely primaeval galaxies
+- t the highest redshifts, deep
+JWST imaging, as proposed through PRIMER, will provide the first insight into the spatial distribution of stellar mass in galaxies, where our current completely UV-biased view can even leave ambiguity over what constitutes an individual galaxy
+- he approximately ×3 improvement in spatial resolution over HST WFC3/IR imaging offered by the NIRCam SW channel will enable the rest-frame UV sizes/structures of high-z galaxies to be traced out to z ' 11 − 12

 ## Next Generation Deep Extragalactic Exploratory Public (NGDEEP) Survey